← Nathan TailorsMill Direct · Pre-launch

 What's the catch?

 The batched quarterly shipping is the tradeoff.
 If you want one shirt overnight, this isn't the product — DHL per-box to the US is ~$18 no matter what we put in it, so shipping one shirt alone would add $18 to a $49 order.
 Batching 3 shirts makes the shipping math work.
-Also: the first shirt is a fit gamble, which is why we make the first one free to alter.
+Also: the first shirt is a fit gamble, which is why we cut it with extra seam allowance and tuck in a spare piece of the cloth so a local tailor can fine-tune it.

 How do I know the fit will be right without trying it on?

 The Guided Measurement App captures 17 points (vs. Indochino's 10 and Proper Cloth's 9), and we take a photo-based shoulder-slope reading that most MTM operators skip.
 That said, MTM is never 100% on shirt one.
 Industry standard first-shirt fit accuracy is ~80%.
 Ours runs about 88% based on internal data from our Hoi An walk-in customers who also use the app.
-The first shirt gets free alterations (we reimburse a local tailor up to $25) or a free remake.
+The first shirt ships with extra seam allowance and a spare piece of the same cloth, so a local tailor can fine-tune it — send us photos and we'll refine your pattern for the next batch.

 Is this the same as Indochino?
 Who actually makes their shirts?